Locking through the Soo

 Doug Wolffis was there watching the Lake Ontario, which, he had heard, had a broken bow thruster and has had to use its propeller to create a cushion of water to help push it into position.

 “That’s what I’m always watching for,’’ he said, “how they’re making the boat do what it’s doing.’’

 We got another view of the locks when we were inside one.
 Tour boats leave from both sides of the river, from Sault Ste.
 Marie, Mich., and Sault Ste.
 Marie, Ont., and both “lock through.’’

-From a Soo Locks Boat Tours dock off Portage Avenue, along which voyageurs ferried packs and canoes, we headed toward the
+From a Soo Locks Boat Tours dock off Portage Avenue, along which voyageurs ferried packs and canoes, we headed toward the locks.

 We passed the massive Edison Sault hydroelectric plant, built in 1902, and a Coast Guard dock crowded with tugs, including the Corps’ Paul Bunyan, a bulky gate lifter that looked like a department store with a crane attached.

 The Herbert Jackson was in the MacArthur Lock, so we slid into the Poe, and soon 1½ million gallons a minute were hoisting us to Lake Superior level, where the 1,004-foot Mesabi Miner was waiting to enter.From the lock, we motored under the International Bridge and up to the giant Algoma Steel plant, which has Canada’s largest blast furnace, and returned through the Canadian lock, which handles recreational traffic.